dojo/widget-core/README.md

 projector.append();
 ```

-It renders a header saying "Hello World" on the page, see the following sections for more details.
+It renders a `h1` element saying "Hello, Dojo!" on the page.
+See the following sections for more details.

 ### Base Widget